Safidon: Geography

 Safidon has a very moderate climate.
 Summers are hotter and winters are colder here.
 The rainfall is almost good, unless Safidon is experiencing a monsoon deficiency.

 Safidon is connected to major cities through roads and railways.
 There is one bus stand in the city where direct buses to major destinations like Delhi, Chandigarh, Panipat, Jind, Dehradun, Karnal, Kaithal, Sirsa, Hisar, Haridwar, Asandh, Pundri, Gohana etc. are available.
 Safidon comes under Jind Depot of Haryana Roadways.
 Trains for Panipat, Jind, Rohtak, Sangrur and Bathinda are available at Safidon Railway Station.
 Safidon Junction is administered under Northern Railway (NR).

 Haryana Urban Development Authority (HUDA) also develops the city and acquired the land for housing board.
 The Delhi NCR Board joined District Jind in the National Capital Region (India) Board.

 Demographics

 The 2011 India Census reported that:

 Safidon Tehsil of Jind district has total population of 253,629 as per the Census 2011.
 Out of which 135,860 are males while 117,769 are females.
 In 2011 there were total 47,598 families residing in Safidon Tehsil.
 The Average Sex Ratio of Safidon Tehsil is 867.

-As per Census 2011 out of total population, 15.9% people lived in urban areas while 84.1% lives in the rural areas.
+As per Census 2021, Safidon town had a population of 73700, out of which, 15.9% people lived in urban areas while 84.1% lived in the rural areas.
 The average literacy rate in urban areas is 80.5% while that in the rural areas is 71.6%.
 Also, the Sex Ratio of Urban areas in Safidon Tehsil is 882 while that of Rural areas is 864.